hai-vr/hvr-basis-avataroptimizer/README.md

   - Keeps track of which blendshapes vary (face tracking, viseme, blink) and keeps them.
   - Bakes non-varying blendshapes into the mesh (only if all SMRs that reference that mesh have the same value).
   - Removes unused blendshapes.

+---

+## Third-party acknowledgements

+- Portions of the code is based on [d4rkAvatarOptimizer](https://github.com/d4rkc0d3r/d4rkAvatarOptimizer/) by d4rkpl4y3r.